pimcore/pimcore/docs/Development_Documentation/03_Documents/02_Document_Types/15_Print_Documents.md

 ![PrintContainer - tree](../img/printdocuments_printcontainers_tree.png)

-Even they don't have content for their own, PrintContainers are based on normal pimcore documents.
+Even they don't have content for their own, PrintContainers are based on normal Pimcore documents.
 Therefore they also need a controller and a view.
 They have to make sure, that all sub pages are included into one single output view.
 Pimcore ships with default implementations (Web2PrintController, container-Action) on new installations.
-If you updated an existing pimcore installation, please get the default implementations here:
+If you updated an existing Pimcore installation, please get the default implementations here:

 * Controller: `website_example/controllers/Web2printController.php`
 * View: `website_example/views/scripts/web2print`